Spirals-Team/docker-g5k/README.md

 * `--g5k-walltime` : Timelife of the nodes (format: "hh:mm:ss")
 * `--g5k-image` : Name of the image to deploy on the nodes
 * `--g5k-resource-properties` :  Resource selection with OAR properties (SQL format)
+* `--engine-install-url` : Custom URL to use for Docker engine installation
 * `--engine-opt` : Specify flags to include on the selected node(s) engine
 * `--engine-label` : Specify labels for the selected node(s) engine
 * `--swarm-master` : Select node(s) to be promoted to Swarm Master